Great Falls College student honored as Newman Civic Fellow

 Industrial tech graduate Dan Harvey, who races a car at the Electric City Speedway, is this year's Newman Civic Fellow for Great Falls College.

 Campus Compact, a national coalition of colleges and universities working to advance the public purposes of higher education, has named 154 student civic leaders who will make up the organization’s 2023-2024 cohort of Newman Civic Fellows.
 Dan Harvey, a student at Great Falls College MSU, will join students from 38 states, Washington, D.C., and Mexico to form the cohort.

 The Newman Civic Fellowship recognizes students who stand out for their commitment to creating positive change in communities locally and around the world.
 The fellowship is named for the late Frank Newman, one of Campus Compact’s founders, who was a tireless advocate for civic engagement in higher education.
 In the spirit of Dr. Newman’s leadership, fellows are nominated by Campus Compact member presidents and chancellors, who are invited to select one outstanding student from their campus each year.

 Through the fellowship, Campus Compact will provide these students with a year of learning and networking opportunities that emphasize personal, professional, and civic growth.
 Each year, fellows participate in numerous virtual training and networking opportunities to help provide them with the skills and connections they need to create large-scale positive change.
-The cornerstone of the fellowship is the Annual Convening of Fellows, which offers intensive skill-building and networking over the course of two days.
+The cornerstone of the fellowship is the Annual Convening of Fellows, which offers intensive in-person skill-building and networking over the course of two days.
 The fellowship also provides fellows with pathways to apply for exclusive scholarship and post-graduate opportunities.

 ⇦ Back to list page